perforce/helix-authentication-extension/README.md

 event that you need assistance with configuring these systems, please contact [Perforce Support](https://www.perforce.com/support/request-support).

+## How to Report Security Vulnerabilities

+If you discover a security vulnerability in the extension, please contact [Perforce Support](https://www.perforce.com/support/request-support).

 ## Development

 See the [development](./docs/Development.md) page for additional information